The internet is packed with valuable public data—you just need to know where to find it.

 Intelligence X is a search engine that finds and archives data from public sources, the dark web, and historical records.

-It works with specific identifiers like email addresses, domains, cryptocurrency addresses, and phone numbers to find information.
+It uses specific identifiers, such as email addresses, domains, cryptocurrency addresses, and phone numbers, to find information.

 Why could this tool be useful for your OSINT needs?